Skip to main content

 Development

-I support developments that meet sensible social, environmental and economic criteria, and are assessed in a trusted and transparent way.
+I support developments that meet sensible social, environmental and economic criteria, and are assessed in a transparent way that can be trusted.
+By those measures the proposed Macquarie Point stadium is completely unacceptable.

 Disability